-- Buy Healthy Snacks
+10. Buy Healthy Snacks

-- Cook with Flavor and Mix it Up
+11. Cook with Flavor and Mix it Up

 When cooking healthy, it is important to fit a lot of vegetables, healthy carbohydrates, lean meats, and healthy fats into your meals.
 However, some of these foods taste very bland on their own.
 By utilizing fresh seasonings, sauces, using a grill, and focusing on the flavor, you can make a delightful meal.
 Sometimes even just a simple tiny pinch of sea salt can turn a dish from bland to delicious.

-- Make Shopping in Healthy Places a Family Affair
+12. Make Shopping in Healthy Places a Family Affair

 Perhaps you like to go to the farmer’s market or a nice grocery store such as the Nugget to grab some healthy produce and food.
-Take your family with you when you shop and let them choose things they like or want to try from the healthy selections.
+Take your family with you when you shop and let them choose things they like or want to try healthy selections.

 When entering the grocery store, make the produce department your first stop.
 What this action does is help to train your brain to focus on planning meals and snacks around fruits and vegetables.
-Once you select all of your produce, you can then work your away around the store and buy healthy foods to complement the food you chose.
-This will help your family learn to plan their diet around the healthiest foods first.
-(Talking about vitamin content, sugar, and fiber contained in produce can be a great addition as well)
+Once you select all of your produce, you can then work you’re way around the store and buy healthy foods to complement the food you chose.

-- Get Them Involved in Reading Nutrition Labels Carefully
+14. Get Them Involved in Reading Nutrition Labels Carefully

-Many people don’t realize how important the nutrition label on a food produce can be.
+Many people don’t realize how important the nutrition label on food products can be.
 But there are some very significant numbers such as fat, protein, carbs, saturated fat, sodium, sugar, fiber, and vitamin content that serve as an excellent road map to proper nutrition.
 Teaching your family to look at products for good characteristics such as low sodium, whole wheat as opposed to enriched, low sugar, vitamin A, C, D, B, iron, and so on helps them to realize what food contains.

-- Empower them with Knowledge
+15. Empower them with Knowledge

 Many people don’t like the word “healthy” when applied to foods.
-But one great way to wake them up to how these foods help them is to let them read or see information on how these foods compare to junk food.
+But one great way to wake them up to how these foods help them is to let them read or see information on how these foods compared to junk food.
 Perhaps fun videos and blog posts on what different vitamins do for their bodies as opposed to the adverse effects that junk food has.
-This gives them the ability to feel a sense of ownership and backed proof in terms making these new changes.
+This gives them the ability to feel a sense of ownership and backed proof in terms of making these new changes.